Album Playlists + Search Tool integration

 Side note - to browse my collection on a per-album basis like the above via a Web UI and also via an android App, I run Kodi on a raspberry pi and stream it from a network server.
 However when I'm at my Linux Desktop, it would be so much nicer if I could use my favorite music player for this and play straight out of it.

-#2 Updated by Ari Ar over 1 year ago
+#2 Updated by Ari Ar almost 2 years ago

 Just thought that another way to achieve all Use Cases above, without resorting to "Album Playlists", would be to just add "Filters" to existing playlists, particularly to the Library Playlist.